PWA - Progressive Web Apps Wiki

 Service workers have three stages in their lifecycle:

-• Registration: You register the service worker in your web application by pointing the browser to the service worker source code.
+- Registration: You register the service worker in your web application by pointing the browser to the service worker source code.
 You can also setup the service worker configuration.

-• Installation: After registering the service worker is installed in the background.
-The install event is triggered immediately after registration and you can setup stuff like pre-catching of the app shell, anything that makes the app ready to be used.
+event is triggered immediately after registration and you can setup stuff like pre-catching of the app shell, anything that makes the app ready to be used.
 (The shell of your app that allows you to show something to the user as soon as the app is loaded).
-Note that to transition from one version of a service worker to another all windows with a given version need to be closed before we can start running the new version.
+Note that to transition from one version of a service worker to another all windows with a given version need to be closed before we can start running the new version. - Activation: Once successfully installed the service worker becomes active.
+From the on it will handle all network requests in its scope (by default all requests in the web app domain if the service worker is located in the root of the app).
+You can use the

 Service workers are event based and can react to the following events:

-• install
+install

-• activate
+activate

-• message to communicate with other scripts
+to communicate with other scriptsfetch

-• sync used for background sync
+used for background syncpush

-• push are initiated by the backend service through a browsers push service.
+are initiated by the backend service through a browsers push service.
 They can be used for push notifications or other functions.

 Registering a Service Worker

-In order to register a service worker you use the navigator.serviceWorker.register method as follows:
+In order to register a service worker you use the navigator.serviceWorker.register

 // check service worker is supported